OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/MicroNaut-sensors/README.md

 This project will require the functionalities provided by the `ADC` module, in the `raspberry-coffee` project.

-From the ADC module, make sur you `install` in your local Maven repo:
+From the ADC module, make sure you `install` it in your local Maven repo:
 ```bash
 ADC$ ../gradlew clean install
 ```

-In the `build.gradle` of the MicroNaut service, add the dependency in `build.gradle`:
+From the MicroNaut service project, add the dependency on ADC in `build.gradle`:
 ```groovy
 dependencies {
   . . .